 HBO's services and contentHBO not only offers premium cable, but also has a wide range of services.
 HBO Now, for instance, was the over-the-top subscription video on the demand service offered.
 The service was launched by the television network in April 2015, and aims to compete with streaming providers such as Netflix and Hulu, once HBO Now is not associated with a television subscription, and is offered as a separate service.
 The number of HBO Now subscribers increased from 800 thousand in December 2015, a couple of months after its release, to five million in February 2018.
 In May 2020, the platform was succeeded by HBO Max.
 The network also offers HBO on Demand, a VOD service, and HBO HD, which broadcasts HBO’s content in high definition.

 In terms of programming, HBO is known for motion pictures, original television series, sports events, such as boxing matches, documentaries, among others.
-Boardwalk Empire, The Newsroom, Rome, Entourage, Girls, Last Week Tonight with John Oliver and Game of Thrones are few examples of programming broadcasted by HBO.
-From its current programming, Game of Thrones is one of the most successful and acclaimed HBO TV shows.
-Led by this show, HBO topped the list of nominations per television network for the 2018 golden Globe Awards with a total of 12 nominations.
-On the down side of the series’ success, Game of Thrones was the most pirated TV shows in 2015 - the most-downloaded episode of the HBO series was downloaded illegally a total of 14.4 million times that year.
+Boardwalk Empire, The Newsroom, Rome, Entourage, Girls, Last Week Tonight with John Oliver, and Game of Thrones are few examples of programming broadcasted by HBO.
+From its current programming, "Hacks" is one of the most successful and acclaimed HBO Max TV shows.
+Led by this series and "Succession", HBO came first in the list of nominations per television network for the 2022 Golden Globe Awards with a total of seven nominations.